mosaic-design-system/docs/src/components/tooltip.md

       ### Tooltip triggers

       Although similar to the [**Popover**](/components/popover), the **Tooltip** is triggered by the user hovering over an element, not by selecting it.
-For example, they can be triggered by the user hovering over elements such as images, icons, buttons or hyperlinks
+For example, they can be triggered by the user hovering over elements such as images, icons, buttons or hyperlinks.
+It is important to note that this behaviour can be considered less accessible so be cautious in it's usage.

       ### Tooltips on buttons